 An agency may not conduct or sponsor, and a person is not required to respond to a collection of information unless it displays a valid OMB control number.

 The Coast Guard estimates that the average burden per response is 40 minutes for a Ballast Water Management Report.
 You may submit any comments concerning the accuracy of this burden estimate or any suggestions for reducing the burden to: Commandant (CG-OES), U.S. Coast Guard Stop 7509, 2703 Martin Luther King Jr Ave SE, Washington, DC 20593-7509 or Office of Management and Budget, Paperwork Reduction Project (1625-0069), Washington, DC 20503.

-Purpose: The Coast Guard will use the information provided on ballast water reporting forms to evaluate vessel ballast water management practices.
+Purpose: The Coast Guard will use the information provided on ballast water reporting form to evaluate vessel ballast water management practices.

 Routine Uses: Authorized Coast Guard personnel will use this data in efforts to reduce discharge of aquatic nuisance species into U.S. waters from vessels and to prevent future damage caused by such discharges.
-Any external disclosures of information within this record will be made in accordance with DHS/USCG-013, Marine Information for Safety and Law Enforcement (MISLE), 74 Federal Register 30305 (June 25, 2009).
+For more information on how USCG uses this information, please see DHS/USCG/PIA-008 Marine Information for Safety and Law Enforcement (MISLE), available at https://www.dhs.gov/privacy.